 In 2014-15 we took part in a peer mentoring project funded by the Cabinet Office and as a result developed a set of e-learning modules aimed to support new community hydro groups.
 These are available on our website and also through the Community Energy Hub run by CEE.
 We continue to respond to queries from other community energy groups where we can help.

 We estimated the carbon footprint of the installation to be 150 tonnes (Te) of carbon to cover the CO2 used for things such as production, transport and concrete in the installation.
-According to DECC, 0.542Te CO2 is saved per MWh of electricity produced, therefore we needed to generate 276.7 MWh to cover the CO2.
-We have in effect paid back the carbon used in the production and installation of the turbine within 3 years of starting generating (payback date = 19th November 2015)
+When we started generating, in 2012, according to DECC, 0.542Te CO2 was saved per MWh of electricity produced, therefore we needed to generate 276.7 MWh to cover the CO2.
+We in effect paid back the carbon used in the production and installation of the turbine within 3 years of starting generating using the figures available at the time (payback date = 19th November 2015).

 We have undertaken a range of projects with schools, colleges and universities.
 For more information visit our Education page.